10 Homemade Protein Bars and How to Make Them

 •Freeze bars for 30 minutes or until set

-Protein powder is the main source of protein in these bars, but natural peanut butter also contributes to that.
+Protein powder is the main source of protein here, but natural peanut butter also contributes to that.
 Other ingredients, including milk, honey, and chocolate chips, can be swapped to create a vegan version of this bar.
 In addition to the 18.5 grams of protein, each bar has 316 calories, 14 grams of fat, 4 grams of fiber, and 13 grams of sugar.

 2 cups rolled oats